milo-trujillo/SnailDoor/README.md

 When SnailDoor reads a newline it executes the command now in its buffer, and saves the results to another hosted file (output.txt).

 Tada!
 You have a painfully slow remote shell!

+## Disclaimer

+I made this tool for fun and to demonstrate an unusual technique.
+It is not intended for criminal purposes, and you should check the terms of service for any system you mean to deploy SnailDoor on.

+Further, SnailDoor has no means of authentication.
+If you leave SnailDoor running, realize you are giving the whole world a (very slow) shell on your machine.